-Delivery partners are required to achieve Value for Money and spend funding in a way that is economical, efficient, effective and ethical.
+Funding recipients are required to achieve Value for Money and spend funding in a way that is economical, efficient, effective and ethical.

-If delivery partners do not apply Value for Money principles, DFAT may cancel the program or project.
-DFAT has developed eight Value for Money principles which all delivery partners are expected to apply.
+If funding recipients do not apply Value for Money principles, DFAT may cancel the program or project.
+DFAT has developed eight Value for Money principles which all funding recipients are expected to apply.
 For more information on Value for Money principles, please see: